-Technology development is driven by applied or translational research and is intended to result in an increase of technology research at Texas A&M University Baylor College.
+Technology development is driven by applied or translational research and is intended to result in an increase of technology research at Texas A&M University College of Dentistry.
 Current foci for technology transfer at the college include various aspects of device development and tissue regeneration.

 - Each investigator should adhere to the fundamental ethical standards of high-quality research.